HaxeFoundation/HaxeManual/content/12-target-details.md

 - `getversion` - Sets the command used to obtain the version of the compiler.
 This is used for checking if the compiler has changed, and therefore whether the objects need recompiling.

     - `value` - command to run.
-It defaults to `(compiler) --version` which works for `gcc`-based compilers.
+It defaults to `(compiler) -version` which works for `gcc`-based compilers.
 Setting it to an empty value will disable caching.

 ```xml
 <getversion value="command" />